Why is this medication prescribed?

 What should I do if I forget a dose?

-If you remember the missed dose within 6 hours of the time you were scheduled to take it, take the missed dose right away.
-However, if more than 6 hours have passed since the time you usually take lumacaftor and ivacaftor, skip the missed dose and continue your regular dosing schedule.
+Take the missed dose as soon as you remember if it is within 6 hours of the missed dose.
+However, if it is more than 6 hours, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
+If you miss taking lumacaftor and ivacaftor for more than 7 days, call your doctor.
+Your doctor may need to change the dose of this medication of other medications you are taking.

 What side effects can this medication cause?